loosolab/jlu-bda-2020/README.md

 Require stack:
 [...]
 ```
-To fix this, run `npm install --save-dev @angular-devkit/build-angular` inside the `visualization/` folder.
-Afterwards, run `ng serve` (in the same folder) to start the server.
+To fix this, run `$ npm install --save-dev @angular-devkit/build-angular` inside the `visualization/` folder.
+Afterwards, run `$ ng serve` (in the same folder) or `$ python  ../bin/tf_analyzer.py --visualize` to start the server.

+### Ports/address already in use when running web app
+The web application currently listens on ports `4200` and `5000`.
+Assure that no other program is using them (e.g. with `netstat` on Linux) before running the TF Analyzer.

 ## License
 (to be added)